adam-kehoe/JHU-getting-data/README.md

 ## Step 1: Read common data

-The first step loads data common to both the training and test datasets, and then relabels them with more meaning labels.
+The first step loads data common to both the training and test datasets, and then relabels them for easier access.

 ## Step 2: Read the test and training data

 The second step loads the raw data, subject IDs, and activity IDs for the test and training data.

-Then, using the common data, the primary data is relabeled using the more meaningful feature labels.
+Then, using the data from step 1, the primary data is relabeled using the more meaningful feature labels.

 ## Step 3: Filter for just mean and median columns